Adversarial Reinforcement Learning for Procedural Content Generation: Introduction

 \section{Introduction}

 Recent research in RL has made large strides in improvement with the introduction of deep RL.
-Many previously unsolved problems have been solved with this method and super-human performance has been achieved, especially on games such as Atari, ViZDoom, StarCraft, and Dota2 \cite{berner2019dota, shao2019survey}.
+Many previously unsolved problems have been solved with this method and super-human performance has been achieved on Atari games, ViZDoom, StarCraft, Dota2, etc. \cite{berner2019dota, shao2019survey}.
 However, often the training and validation sets are practically identical in this kind of settings encouraging the agent to memorize the situation leading to poor generalization ability.
 For many areas of reinforcement learning, one challenge is to train adaptive agents that can handle previously unseen environments and situations.
 Areas including self-driving cars, computer games, robotics, etc. where the agents may encounter new situations frequently.
-For the RL agents to be general and responsive they need to be trained on a diverse training set.